pawsey-kbuckley/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

 - There are problems using the `ipmitool` command and Redfish does not respond
 - There are problems using the `ipmitool` command and Redfish is running
-- When BIOS or BMC flash procedures fail using Redfish
+- When BIOS or BMC flash procedures fails using Redfish
   - Run the `do_bmc_factory_default.sh` script
   - Run `ipmitool -I lanplus -U admin -P password -H BMC_or_CMC_IP mc reset cold` and flash it again after 5 minutes (300 seconds).
 - If booted from the PIT node:
   - The firmware packages are located in the HFP package provided with the Shasta release
   - The required scripts are located in `/var/www/fw/river/sh-svr-scripts`

 ## Procedure

 ### Apply the BMC Factory Command

 1. Create a `node.txt` file and add the target node information as shown:

     Example `node.txt` file with two nodes: